 D.O.C Pizza and Mozzarella Bar

-The all-night slice menu has only four options – cheese, pepperoni, a meat pizza and a vegetarian pizza –.
-Still, the whole pizza list is more extensive and has several vegetarian options.
-You can order a gluten-free base or vegan mozzarella for an extra $2.
-The regular pizza dough is fermented for three days and cooked into a thin base with crunchy edges.
+The late night slice menu is limited to only four choices: cheese, pepperoni, beef, and veggie.
+The whole pizza menu is more comprehensive however, and it includes numerous vegetarian alternatives.
+For an additional $2, you can have a pizza with a gluten-free base or vegan mozzarella.
+Standard pizza dough is fermented for three days before being baked into a thin crust with crispy edges.

-Abbotsford local, Brett Graham, had been lamenting the lack of food options available at what was once the "dodgy" end of Johnston Street when he spotted a "for lease" sign on a vacant shopfront.
-So eight months later, he opened Rita's
+Abbotsford native, Brett Graham, had been bemoaning the lack of food choices available at what was formerly the "dodgy" end of Johnston Street when he noticed a "for lease" sign on an empty shopfront.
+So eight months later, he launched Rita's

-Run by three friends – owners and managers Brett Graham and Rob Lowther (of The Bottle of Milk and Pizza Pizza in Lorne) and chef Daniel Spizzica (formerly of the Stokehouse in St Kilda) – Rita's is a charming pizza and pasta diner that has cultivated a strong community vibe.
-Even on a Sunday night, every table is reliably full.
+Run by three friends – owners and managers Brett Graham and Rob Lowther (of The Bottle of Milk and Pizza Pizza in Lorne) and chef Daniel Spizzica (previously of the Stokehouse in St Kilda) – Rita's is a delightful pizza and pasta cafe that has fostered a strong community spirit.
+Even on a Sunday night, every table is consistently filled.